open-telemetry/semantic-conventions/docs/http/http-spans.md

 **[6]:** The value SHOULD be normalized to lowercase.

 **[7]:** `network.protocol.version` refers to the version of the protocol used and might be different from the protocol client's version.
-If the HTTP client used has a version of `0.27.2`, but sends HTTP version `1.1`, this attribute should be set to `1.1`.
+If the HTTP client has a version of `0.27.2`, but sends HTTP version `1.1`, this attribute should be set to `1.1`.

 **[8]:** Generally `tcp` for `HTTP/1.0`, `HTTP/1.1`, and `HTTP/2`.
 Generally `udp` for `HTTP/3`.
 Other obscure implementations are possible.